List of Emmerdale characters introduced in 2019: Nate Robinson

 Nate Robinson, portrayed by Jurell Carter, made his first appearance on 25 April 2019.
-The character was introduced during the Big Night Out week of episodes, where he shares a kiss with Rhona Goskirk (Zoe Henry).
+The character was introduced during the Big Night Out week of episodes, where he shares a kiss with Rhona Goskirk (Zoë Henry).
 He later secures a job working on Moira Dingle's (Natalie J. Robb) farm and pursues a relationship with Amy Wyatt (Natalie Ann Jamieson).
 He later begins a sexual affair with Moira behind Amy and Cain Dingle's (Jeff Hordley) backs.
 After Cain learns of the affair, he takes Moira and Nate out on a boat to confront them.
 As he and Nate fight, Nate reveals that he is Cain's son.
 Months later Nate is accidentally shot by his father Cain.
 Nate later makes up to his family after the revenge scheme on his father.
 After Moira's hit-and-run accident, Nate takes the blame for the incident after Belle was charged with 4 offences.
-Nate was given a 2 year suspended sentence and an 80 hour community order along with a 6 month driving ban.
+Nate was given a 2-year suspended sentence and an 80-hour community order along with a 6-month driving ban.

 Nate begins a casual relationship with Tracy Metcalfe (Amy Walsh) in February 2020 and after she discovers she is pregnant Nate pledges to stand by her and they become a proper couple.
 Tracy gives birth to their daughter Frankie in February 2021 but after suffering in silence for months she is diagnosed with post-natal depression after she attempts to take her own life, admitting herself to a psychiatric ward in order to get the help she needs.
 Nate struggles to adapt as a single father but soon receives support from Cain.
 When Tracy returns to the village the couple struggle to get back on track as Nate finds it hard to leave Tracy on her own with Frankie should she find it difficult to cope.
-Their relationship hits crisis point in December 2021 when Tracy discovers Nate's one-night stand with Fiona, the new girlfriend of her sister Vanessa Woodfield (Michelle Hardwick).
+Their relationship hits crisis point in December 2021 when Tracy discovers Nate's one-night stand with Fiona Murphy (Yemisi Oyinloye), the new girlfriend of her half-sister Vanessa Woodfield (Michelle Hardwick).
 Unable to forgive him, Tracy accepts a job offer in Nottingham and leaves with Frankie the following month, devastating Nate in the process.